SoftwareQuTech/qoala-mlir/docs/architecture/index.md

 # Architecture

-The `qoala-mlir` toolchain is structured around three intermediate representations and two tools that allow hybrid quantum programs to be compiled and optimized through them.
+The `qoala-mlir` toolchain is structured around three intermediate representations and two tools that allow hybrid quantum programs to be compiled and optimized using the three intermediate representations.

 ![Backend overview](../assets/figures/backend-overview.svg)